zulip/zulip-gci/tasks/bot-avatars.md

 * Add a commit with these files, with commit message "bot avatars: Add avatars from internet sources."

-* Make a pull request to the `zulip/gci-submissions` repository, with title "Bot avatars A: Find avatars from internet sources."
+* Make a pull request to the `zulip/zulip-gci` repository, with title "Bot avatars A: Find avatars from internet sources."

-### Task Type B: Design prototype avatars.
+### Task Type B: Design avatars.

-* Create the directory `gci/bot-avatars/<username>`, where <username> is your github username.
+* Create the directory `bot-avatars/<username>`, where <username> is your github username.

 * Design 3-5 avatar images that fit together thematically (e.g. similar visual style), inspired by some of the potential bot use cases described below.
 They should look good at 50x50px size.
-It’s OK for these to be quick prototypes; it makes sense to spend a lot of time making them really good once you’ve gotten feedback on which design directions others like.
+It’s OK for the first versions of these to be rough versions;
+  it makes sense to defer spending a lot of time making them really good until you’ve gotten feedback on which design directions others like.
 Add the images to the directory above.

 * Add a commit with these files, with commit message "bot avatars: Add prototype avatars."

-* Make a pull request to the `zulip/gci-submissions` repository, with title "Bot avatars B: Create prototype avatars."
+* Make a pull request to the `zulip/zulip-gci` repository, with title "Bot avatars B: Create prototype avatars."

 ### Task Type C: Refine avatars from prototypes.

-* Create the directory `gci/bot-avatars/<username>`, where <username> is your github username.
+* Create the directory `bot-avatars/<username>`, where <username> is your github username.

 * Refine one collection of avatar images that you or another contributor have